prolificinteractive/ballad/README.md

 $ ballad build path/to/specs path/to/output.md
 ```

-Loads `spec.json` at the root of the folder, and generates a blueprint version of the spec.
+Loads `spec.json` at the root of `path/to/specs`, and generates a blueprint version of the spec.

-A rundown of each option:

-`name` - The name of the API.

-`inherit` (optional) - Path to base spec to inherit from.
-See [Extends and Inherits](#markdown-header-extends-and-inherits-helpers) Helpers for details.

-`version` - Semantic versioning of the specs (not the API).

-`features` - Concatenates markdown files at the given path within the base and child spec folders.

-`excludeEndpoints` (optional) - A map of endpoint paths to omit.
-If the value is an array, it will only omit those methods.
-If it is `true`, it will omit _all_ methods for that endpoint.

 ### docs command